 The shopping list is then sent to your phone where it's accessible via Google Assistant or directly from Google's dedicated site.

-Are multiple Google Home devices worth it?
+Are multiple Google Nest/Home devices worth it?

 This multi-device use does, of course, depend on how you plan to use the speakers but even as a basic multi-room audio system it's a real treat.
 As with the Amazon Echo line-up, it's not necessary to have multiple devices in your house to get a great smart home experience, but it does enhance it and will make your life easier in a number of ways.